skijl/Programmer-Advices/interview/Java.md

 Multithreading: all threads run on one process
 ### Thread lifecycle
 1) New:
-    -when we instantiate a thread
+    - when we instantiate a thread
 2) Runnable:
     - thread moves to Runnable pool ( start(); => scheduled for execution, ready to go )
 3) Running State: